Shivansps/VP.NET/README.md

 Note for developers
 =======================
-LibVLC libs are only included for Windows on debug builds, for debug builds it is needed to manually copy the dlls to the output directory.<br />
+LibVLC libs are only included for Windows on debug builds, for release builds it is needed to manually copy the dlls to the output directory to use the media previewer.<br />
 Linux always need to have both vlc and libvlc-dev packages<br />